SajiJohnMiranda/DoCoreAI/README.md

 -Perfect for chatbots, AI assistants, automation, and enterprise AI solutions.
 -DoCoreAI transforms AI interactions by making prompts truly intelligent.

 ---
+## ⚠️ Important: DoCoreAI’s Token Usage—Read Before You Judge!

+**Why DoCoreAI May Seem to Use More Tokens Initially** When you first test DoCoreAI, you might notice higher completion tokens compared to a normal LLM prompt.
+This is expected because:

+DoCoreAI dynamically adjusts AI behavior based on reasoning, creativity, and precision.

+It optimizes response quality upfront, reducing unnecessary follow-up queries.
+🔍 But Here’s How DoCoreAI Actually Saves Costs
+✔️ Fewer follow-up API calls: A well-optimized first response means users don’t need to rephrase their questions.
+✔️ Controlled AI behavior: Instead of AI generating unpredictable outputs, DoCoreAI ensures response efficiency.
+✔️ Smart token optimization: Over multiple queries, total tokens used decrease compared to standard LLM prompts.

+📊 What Should You Do?
+🔹 Don’t judge cost based on a single query—test multiple queries.
+🔹 Compare total token usage over time, not just one response.
+🔹 Measure the reduction in API calls for a real cost-benefit analysis.

+⚡ DoCoreAI isn’t just about using fewer tokens—it’s about making AI smarter and more cost-effective.
+🚀 Test it right, and you’ll see the difference!
+---

 ## 🌟 Join the Community: